NHS-NGS/GeL2MDT/INSTALLATION.md

     sample: Optional TextField; The GELID of the single case you want to add from the CIPAPI
     pullt3: Boolean; Whether you want to pull Tier3 Variants for cases.
 Note there can be hundreds of T3 variants per case.

-The DAILY_UPDATE.sh script is a wrapper for running run_batch_update.py

 For example the command to pull all raredisease cases from the CIPAPI is:

     mca = MultipleCaseAdder(sample_type='raredisease', skip_demographics=False)

-To run this, please use the command:

-    sh DAILY_UPDATE.sh
+If this command is successful, the following output should appear:

+    Polling API for case 6234-1
+    Polling API for case 6240-1
+    Polling API for case 6248-1
+    ...

+The DAILY_UPDATE.sh script is a wrapper for running run_batch_update.py which could be added to your cronjobs and run every day.